Kevin Dorsey: Professional career

+Pre-draft

 Dorsey was not invited to the NFL Combine and was not expected to be drafted.
 He made a visit to the Green Bay Packers in March and stated that he "fell in love" with the team's unity and planned to sign there if he went undrafted.

 Green Bay Packers

-Dorsey was drafted with the 18th pick in the seventh round (224th overall) of the 2013 NFL Draft.
+Dorsey was selected with the 18th pick in the seventh round (224th overall) of the 2013 NFL draft.
 On August 27, 2013, Dorsey was placed on injured reserve list with a toe injury and remained there for the entire 2013 season.

 In 2014, Dorsey spent the first five weeks of the season on the practice squad.
 On October 6, 2014, the Packers signed Dorsey to the active roster, to make room for him, tight end Ryan Taylor was released.
 At the same time his uniform number was switched from No. 6 to 13.
 Dorsey saw his first NFL action on October 12, 2014, in a 27–14 victory against the Miami Dolphins.
 Dorsey would go on to play in a total of three games during the 2014 season.
 On November 8, 2014, Dorsey was placed on the injured reserve list after he suffered a foot injury during practice.
 On February 17, 2015, Dorsey was released by the Packers.